dcouch440/enumeration-vs-iteration-and-property-definitions-in-javascript/README.md

 ### `What Is Enumeration All About?`
   - The Object data type in JavaScript do not use the iterator.
-This means for...in loops do not work on objects because they use the Symbol.iterator generator.
+This means for...in loops do not work on Arrays because they use the Symbol.iterator generator.
   - Javascript does have built in values to help with this and can be used as such
   ```js